codeequity/codeEquity/docs/ceManual.md

 <br>

-CodeEquity adds two new types of labels, called PEQ (remember, Provisional EQuity) labels.
+CodeEquity adds two new types of labels, called PEQ (remember, Provisional EQuity) and AllocPEQ labels.
 For example, the *Close open test* card in the **Accrued** column has the label ***1000 PEQ***.
 This label informs CE Server that the *Close Open test* card, or rather the issue linked to it, is valued at 1000 shares of provisional equity.
 In contrast, an AllocPEQ label such as ***200,000 AllocPEQ*** indicates that the task described in the related card has been allocated 200,000 PEQs for planning, but has not yet been fully tasked out.
-There can only be one PEQ label per issue.
+There can only be one PEQ or AllocPeq label per issue.

 CodeEquity projects also have two reserved columns: **Pending PEQ Approval** and **Accrued**.
 When a card moves to the **Pending PEQ Approval** column, it serves as a signal to CE Server that the